 Teachers are entitled to contribute to the Malaysian Government's Employees Provident Fund (EPF).
 If a teacher opts to do this (currently 100% of teaching staff take this option) the teacher contributes a minimum of 11% of gross salary to the fund which is matched by an additional 12% contribution from the School.
 At the end of employment in Malaysia this money is refunded to the teacher as a lump sum.
 Each year a very good rate of interest is added to the sum invested in the scheme.
 It is a very effective way of saving.

-Teachers from the UK can find information regarding the Teacher Pension Scheme by following the link - https://www.teacherspensions.co.uk/members/your-scheme/starting-out.aspx.
+Teachers from the UK can find information regarding the Teacher Pension Scheme by following this LINK.
 Similarly teachers coming from Australia should contact their State Pensions Department to gain further information regarding pension contributions.

 UK NATIONAL INSURANCE